Introduction

 Extreamly dangerous and common OD.
 Treat with Dylo and Tricord.

-NitrogenWater (NW) will convert the Tramadol to Paracetamol, which has a higher OD threashold of 60u.
-Be warned that Tram and Para are toxic when togther.
+NitrogenWater (NW) will convert the Tramadol to Paracetamol, which has a higher OD threshold of 60u.
+Be warned that Tram and Para are toxic when together.

 Medevac